Applications of extrapolations to wavelet characterization of various function spaces and extension operators: Abstract

 \section{Abstract}

-The aim of this paper is to obtain an extrapolation result without using convexification.
-What is new about this criterion is that the convexification of Banach spaces does not come into play.
-As an application, a characterization of ball Banach function spaces in terms of wavelets can be obtained.
-The result can be formulated so that we can take into account the smoothness property of the function spaces under consideration.
-The same technique can be used for the proof of the vector-valued inequalities for example.
-Also, the result in the present paper refines a recent result on the extension operator.
+The aim of this paper is to apply an extrapolation result without relying on convexification.
+We characterize ball Banach function spaces in terms of wavelets, formulated in a way that takes into account the smoothness properties of the spaces under consideration.
+The same technique can also be applied to prove vector-valued inequalities, for example.
+Furthermore, the result presented here refines a recent extension operator result by Zhu, Yang, and Yuan.

 {\bf 2020 Classification} 42B35, 41A17, 26B33

 {\bf Keywords} extrapolation, wavelet, Riesz transform, Hardy--Littlewood maximal operator, Muckenhoupt weight